CommandMC/HeroicWiki/Home.md

 | CPU usage while idle | 0-10%** | 50-70%** |
 | Linux support?       | Yes     | No       |

+In addition to using more resources, the EGL also performed far worse usability-wise.
+For example, switching from the Store to the Library took 5-8 seconds.
+This might've been influenced by the VMs limited GPU power.
 \* Initially, RAM usage was higher for both Heroic and the EGL.
 After around 10 seconds, the values shown were observed.
 \** Tested on a Windows 10 VM with 6 CPU cores

 ### Which games are not supported by Heroic?